About Port San

 If you have large groups events or parties, the port has something for you.
 All of the restaurants offer catering and private parties.
 What a view to have your event at!
 You can get a special events permit from the harbor district and have an event on the beach, or rent out the new Coastal Gateway building.
 With a large room (58 people max) on top, it's perfect for small events, conferences, and more!
 Make sure to stop by and check the two tile murals.

 With everything that the Port San Luis Harbor has to offer, you can spend just a few minutes, days or even weeks here without becoming restless.
-For more information please check out their website at www.PortSanLuis.com or use this drop down to view all the businesses in the port.
+For more information please check out their website at www.PortSanLuis.com or visit the business pages below.

 Please use our website as a guide only.
 Dates, times, prices, and other info can be changed by the businesses at anytime and we might not be notified.
 Make sure to check with the business on any details listed here before making any permanent plans.
 Please feel free to email us